 An antidote to tribalism, she said, would be to attend a meeting where you are the only male or female, the only LGBTQ+ individual, the only rich or poor person.
 In other words, learn from people who are different from you.
 “The more interaction you have outside your own group,” said Weinstein, “the more you’ll be able to expand your thinking.”

-“Most of my students have a Christian background,” she said, “however, I also have a few Muslims and I had a Hindu student earlier in the year.
+“Most of my students have a Christian background,” she said, “however, I also have a few Muslim students and I had a Hindu student earlier in the year.
 So a student who is, say, Christian and believes in one god had to take on the role of a Hindu who believes in many gods.
 They shared how their religions differed and they shared something their two religions had in common.
-A Hindu and Christian, for example, found that they both believed in one god above all other gods,” said Palombo.
+A Hindu and Christian found that they both believed in one god above all other gods.”

 The capstone project will examine current conflicts between Christians, Muslims and Jews in the Middle East.
-“The idea is that you don’t know someone until you’ve walked a mile in their shoes, until you’ve looked at how they see the world,” said Palombo.
+“The idea is that you don’t know someone until you’ve walked a mile in their shoes, until you’ve looked at how they see the world,” Palombo said.